Mary Berry Raspberry Parfait Recipe

 • Juice of ½ lemon

-1. Blend the Raspberries: Reserve 6 raspberries for the final garnish.
-Place the remaining raspberries in a blender or food processor along with 3 tablespoons of the icing sugar and all of the Cassis.
-Blend until completely smooth.
+1. Blend the Raspberries: Keep 6 nice-looking berries aside for the garnish.
+Throw the rest into a blender with 3 tablespoons of icing sugar and the Cassis.
+Blitz until it’s a bright, liquid purée.

-5. Assemble: Spoon the mascarpone-raspberry cream mixture into 6 small glasses or dessert dishes.
-Carefully spoon the remaining raspberry purée over the top of the cream to create a vibrant red layer.
+5. Assemble: Divide the pink cream among 6 small glasses.
+Gently pour the remaining dark red purée over the top of each one.
+It will settle into a stunning, vibrant layer.

 Mary Berry Raspberry Parfait Recipe